Cagla-CAGLAYAN/rentPredictor/README.md

 # rentPredictor
  Predict rents from squarefoot and distance to sea as kilometer.
+Still processing.